-Aloe Vera has two parts, the gel part which is a clear jelly like substance in the innermost part of leaf and the latex which is yellow sticky liquid that seeps out when the leaf is cut.
+Aloe Vera has two parts, the gel part which is a clear jelly-like substance in the innermost part of the leaf and the latex which is a yellow sticky liquid that seeps out when the leaf is cut.
 Follow this method to extract the gel from the leaf:

-The gel of Aloe Vera is packed with antioxidants and is also known for it’s antiseptic, antiviral and antibacterial properties.
+The gel of Aloe Vera is packed with antioxidants and is also known for its antiseptic, antiviral and antibacterial properties.
 Due to which it is been used for medicinal purposes.
-The vitamins, minerals and amino acids in this plant makes it beneficial for health and curing ailments.
+The vitamins, minerals and amino acids in this plant make it beneficial for health and curing ailments.

-On the other hand, the use of Aloe Vera latex (yellow liquid) orally is considered toxic leading to abdominal cramps and diarrhea.
-Also, a research shows concern with regards to the Aloe Vera latex stating possibility of development of cancer.
+On the other hand, the use of Aloe Vera latex (yellow liquid) orally is considered toxic leading to abdominal cramps and diarrhoea.
+Also, research shows concern with regards to the Aloe Vera latex stating the possibility of the development of cancer.